ALSACE ROAD TRIP ITINERARY – THINGS TO DO AND SEE

 This castle gets over 500,000 visitors a year, and it’s easy to see why.
 From its vantage point, you can see out across the Alsace region, and the views are breathtaking.

-I did not have a chance to visit the castle while I was in Alsace, but if you like to hike or plan to spend 4+ days out here, then I would definitely suggest going.
+I did not have a chance to visit the castle while I was in Alsace, but if you like to hike or plan to spend 4+ days out here, I would definitely suggest going.

 FINAL THOUGHTS ON MY ALSACE ROAD TRIP

-The Alsace Wine Tour road trip (what a name!) is a fun and easy road trip which makes a perfect Alsace itinerary.
-So, if you stay 3 days in Alsace you will have enough time to see the most beautiful places in a nutshell.
+The Alsace Wine Tour road trip (what a name!) is a fun and easy road trip, making a perfect Alsace itinerary.
+So, if you stay 3 days in Alsace, you will have enough time to see the most beautiful places in a nutshell.

 Stay safe and have fun!